-We spoke with Tom Shimmens, Senior Vice President, Mortgage Lending, and got the facts about a 15-year refinance.
+We spoke with our Mortgage Lending team, and got the facts about a 15-year refinance.

 When should someone consider refinancing to a 15-year loan?